How To Tell When Your WhatsApp Is Hacked And How To Fix It UPDATED 2023

 Public and unsecured WiFi networks are often unsafe so you should try as much as possible to avoid connecting your devices to them.

 Also worth noting is the fact that an intruder can access your device if you’re both on the same local or wifi network connection.
-That’s why it is highly advisable NOT to log into public and unsecured networks.

 Lock your WhatsApp

-Use app lockers like AppLock or Smart Applock to keep your WhatsApp (and your other apps) secure.
 This way, an intruder will need to unlock your apps before doing anything nefarious, and this would most probably turn them away because, well, they don’t have your passcode!

-Other app lockers are specifically made for Whatsapp, you can try those out.
+Other app lockers are specifically made for WhatsApp, you can try those out.

 And, if you haven’t yet activated the two-step verification feature on your account, consider doing so for additional protection.